 - Step 1: Get Started

-- Step 3: Conduct an Initiative Inventory
+- Step 3: Conduct Initiative Inventory

-- Step 4: Complete the Action Plan
+- Step 4: Action Plan for Inclusive Education

-- Step 5: Implement Inclusive Education Systems
+- Step 5: Implement and Sustain

 I want to learn in an inclusive education environment with my same-aged peers at my neighborhood school.
 To make my vision successful, I need my environment to prepare me for the real world.
 My classmates will eventually be those I work with, live among, and build relationships with.
 My peers will learn to view me as an important member of my class, and thus ultimately, in the future, they will see me as a contributing, worthy, confident, and autonomous member of society.